xoidlabs/xoid/docs/recipes/dynamic-functions-with-fixed-references.md

 ### Quick Example

-Let's take the following example:

-Inside a `React.useEffect`, a window event listener is attached and removed everytime when `props.number` changes.
+In this example, inside a `React.useEffect`, an event listener is attached and removed everytime when `props.number` changes.

 ```js
 //inside React